 The one planning process

-One planning is a continuous process and not something that happens once.
+One planning is what Essex calls the graduated approach.
+It is a continuous process and not something that happens once.
 It:

 - places the child at the centre